Mexico Travel Guide › Monterrey

 Can I drive to Monterrey?

-Yes.
-Driving down from the US border is relatively straightforward, and the highways are pretty good (and fast).
+Driving down to Monterrey from the US border is relatively straightforward, and the highways are pretty good (and fast).
 However, the state of Nuevo León has a reputation for violent crime and drug gang activity – definitely avoid driving at night.
 The drive from the Texas border at Laredo takes just under 3 hours (it’s about the same from the border at McAllen/Reynosa).
 Note that foreign vehicles need a Mexican “Temporary Importation of Vehicle Permit”.

 Do I need a car in Monterrey?

-Not really.
-It’s relatively easy and cheap to get around on foot, by light rail, or taxi.
+It’s relatively easy and cheap to get around Monterrey on foot, by light rail, or taxi.
 Driving in the city can be a challenge (it’s often very congested, signage is poor, and road layout is confusing).
 It can be useful to have a vehicle to explore the surrounding area, though the bigger sights are all well-served by public bus or guided tours.